Diego Ramírez Islands: Climate

 The islands have a tundra climate (ET) with abundant precipitation.
 Temperatures remain chilly to cool throughout the entire year.

 Environment

 Important Bird Area

 The islands have been designated as an Important Bird Area (IBA) by BirdLife International for their significant seabird breeding populations.
 These include colonies of macaroni and southern rockhopper penguins, grey-headed and black-browed albatrosses, and blue petrels.

-In 2022, Ricardo Rozzi et al. identified the Subantarctic rayadito (Aphrastura subantarctica) as a new bird species endemic to the Diego Ramírez Islands.
-Subantarctic rayadito individuals had been formerly idenfitied as belonging to the species Aphrastura spinicauda (thorn-tailed rayadito).
+In 2022, Ricardo Rozzi et al. identified the subantarctic rayadito (Aphrastura subantarctica) as a new bird species endemic to the Diego Ramírez Islands.
+Subantarctic rayadito individuals had been formerly identified as belonging to the species Aphrastura spinicauda (thorn-tailed rayadito).